kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR, in minimal robot form, is rocked back and forth getting ready to mimic some moves it had been watching in robot falling down videos.

-Anh: chuckled at it, "You know, after going through all those evaluations about understanding humor, I can't help but take a few friendly jabs at our resident AI comedian over there."
+Anh chuckled at it, "You know, after going through all those evaluations about understanding humor, I can't help but take a few friendly jabs at our resident AI comedian over there."

 Bassam grinned back at her, "Oh, this ought to be good!
 Let the roasting of CASPAR commence!"